Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 - The UI in these packages is, also very basic, without thoughtful design and UX.

-Summing up the consideration of approaches, and given the above explanations, the best solution would be to create this library from [scratch](#manual-create-a-storybook-from-scratch).
+Summing up the consideration of approaches and given the above explanations, the best solution would be to create this library from [scratch](#manually-create-a-storybook-from-scratch).

 # Design